colbylwilliams/CustomVision/README.md

 ```

-### Plists
+### Plist File

-Alternatively, you can provide these values in your project's `info.plist`, a separate [`CustomVision.plist`](https://github.com/colbylwilliams/CustomVision/blob/master/CustomVision/CustomVision.plist), or provide the name of your own unique plist file to use.
-Simply add a `CustomVisionTrainingKey` and `CustomVisionProjectId` key and provide the values of your Training Key and default Project ID respectively.
+Alternatively, you can provide these values in your project's `info.plist`, a separate [`CustomVision.plist`](https://github.com/colbylwilliams/CustomVision/blob/master/CustomVision/CustomVision.plist), or provide the name of your own plist file to use.

+Simply add the `CustomVisionTrainingKey` and `CustomVisionProjectId` keys and provide your Training Key and default Project ID respectively.

 **_Note: This method is provided for convenience when quickly developing samples and is not recommended to ship these values in a plist in production apps._**